 - How long should this one last?

 And so on.
-Further, there’s always some new advancement on the horizon — think electric vehicles and autopilot — that are worth considering if you have the appetite for early adoption.
+Further, there’s always some new advancement on the horizon — electric vehicles, autopilot — that are worth considering if you have the appetite for early adoption.
 The current standards won’t disappear in a hurry, but they’ll phase out eventually.

 Platform Decisions That Matter

-Just like our previous look into overengineering, viability doesn’t put everything on level ground for a given situation.
+Just like our previous look into overengineering, viability doesn’t put everything on level ground.
 Which considerations do matter?
 How do you move from it depends to let’s use this?
 Here are a few factors we lean on:

 Through the Paces

 Has the team actually applied this technology to a big enough problem yet?
 We’ve been there (more than once) — a new library sounds perfect to tackle a longstanding issue, and the seams don’t show until midway through the project.